 Piazza di Spagna & The Spanish Steps:

-135 steps, built in 1723 connect Piazza di Spagna to the Trinita dei Monti Church.
+The Spanish Steps are comprised of 135 steps and were constructed in 1723 to connect Piazza Di Spagna to the Trinita dei Monti Church.
 We enjoyed just relaxing and sitting on the steps, people watching and taking in the atmosphere.

 Constructed in 113AD, the magnificent Pantheon is a former temple turned to church.
 Look for the bee somewhere in between the columns…if you find it, it will bring good lucky!
 Fun Fact: At about 142 feet in diameter, the dome of the Pantheon in Rome is bigger even than the dome of St. Peter’s Basilica and is also completely unreinforced, making it the single largest unreinforced, concrete dome in the entire world.

-An absolutely beautiful square to roam around and relax in.
-Usually in December, the largest Christmas market in Rome is held at Piazza Navona, but, to our disappointment, this year it was put on hold.
+Piazza Navona is an absolutely beautiful square to roam around and relax in.
+Usually in December, the largest Christmas market in Rome is held at Piazza Navona.
+To our disappointment, this year it was put on hold.

 This bridge dates all the way back to 134 AD and crosses the famous Tiber River.
 It’s best to cross the bridge on Ponte Vittorio Emanuele II to capture a photo of Ponte Sant’Angelo from a distance.